Book an appointment today! Call 416-233-7555

 Standard dentures may fit comfortably and chew well, but they are designed for the average patient using basic tooth shades and shapes.
 Denture patients with resorbed oral tissues or unusual jaw relationships may require a personalized denture made from premium materials with precision techniques.
 Premium personalized dentures can combine esthetics, comfort, fit and function to allow your smile to look more natural.

-Type and Style
+Type and Style of Partials

 Partial dentures can be tooth-supported or tooth and tissue-supported.
 Your denturist can explain the differences between these two types.
 Partials can be made of acrylics, a metal/acrylic combinations or flexible thermoplastics.
 All partials are removable and should be taken out every night to contribute to a healthy oral environment.